 Suckling is the most powerful stimulus for PRL release.
 Stimulation of the nipple sends signals via afferent neural pathways up through the spinal cord.
 This inhibits dopaminergic neurons in the hypothalamus.
 Thus, there is inhibition of an inhibitory neurotransmitter.
 This is known as disinhibition.

-Conversely, thyrotropin releasing hormone (TRH), also from the hypothalamus, stimulates the release of prolactin.
+Thyrotropin releasing hormone (TRH), released from the hypothalamus, also stimulates the release of prolactin.
 Furthermore, oestrogens increase the sensitivity of lactotrophs to TRH, as well as decreasing their sensitivity to dopamine inhibition.

 Note: the prolactin axis does not technically have a negative feedback system.
 Without inhibition by dopamine, prolactin would be secreted indefinitely.